Despite spending less than 2 weeks here, I really loved El Salvador!

 But that shouldn't worry you.

-A stop at El Salvador should be on every central america backpacking itinerary and we are going to inspire you with the top things to do in El Salvador!
+A stop here should be on every Central America backpacking itinerary and we are going to inspire you with the top things to do in El Salvador!

 Need somewhere to stay?
 Check out our guide on where to stay in El Salvador

 Let's get down to business!
-I will also provide you with a suggested route that will cover all the top things to do in El Salvador as well as a few final travel tips.
+This guide will cover all the best things to do in El Salvador as well as a few final travel tips.

 I’ve written about my experience climbing the Santa Ana Volcano and how you can visit without a guide.

-El Salvador is a coffee region of the world, and the really do produce some amazing coffee.
+El Salvador is one of the best coffee regions that you can visit in Latin America, and they really do produce some amazing coffee.

 I am a coffee fanatic, so I was actually very excited to come to Central America in general to taste all the amazing coffees.